schombert/Project-Alice/docs/rules.md

 A nation does not accumulate influence if: their embassy has been banned, if they are at war against the nation, if they have a truce with the nation, if the nation has priority 0, or if their influence is capped (at max value with no other GP influencing).

 The nation gets a daily increase of define:BASE_GREATPOWER_DAILY_INFLUENCE x (national-modifier-to-influence-gain + 1) x (technology-modifier-to-influence + 1).
 This is then divided among the nations they are accumulating influence with in proportion to their priority (so a target with priority 2 receives 2 shares instead of 1, etc).

+This influence value does not translate directly into influence with the target nation.
+Instead it is first multiplied by the following factor:
+1 + define:DISCREDIT_INFLUENCE_GAIN_FACTOR (if discredited) + define:NEIGHBOUR_BONUS_INFLUENCE_PERCENT (if the nations are adjacent) + define:SPHERE_NEIGHBOUR_BONUS_INFLUENCE_PERCENT (if some member of the influencing nation's sphere is adjacent but not the influencing nation itself) + define:OTHER_CONTINENT_BONUS_INFLUENCE_PERCENT (if the influencing nation and the target have capitals on different continents) + define:PUPPET_BONUS_INFLUENCE_PERCENT (if the target is a vassal of the influencer) + relation-value / define:RELATION_INFLUENCE_MODIFIER + define:INVESTMENT_INFLUENCE_DEFENSE + (define:INVESTMENT_INFLUENCE_DEFENCE x (fraction-of-influencer's-foreign-investment-out-of-total-foreign-investment - 1)) + define:LARGE_POPULATION_INFLUENCE_PENALTY x target-population / define:LARGE_POPULATION_INFLUENCE_PENALTY_CHUNK (if the target nation has population greater than define:LARGE_POPULATION_LIMIT) + (1 - target-score / influencer-score)^0

-Any influence that accumulates beyond the max will be subtracted from the influence of the great power with the most influence (other than the influencing nation).
+Note that you cannot gain influence with a nation while your embassy is banned, but you still appear to "spend" influence anyways.
+Any influence that accumulates beyond the max (define:MAX_INFLUENCE) will be subtracted from the influence of the great power with the most influence (other than the influencing nation).

 ## Crisis mechanics